General Education Requirements

 - Course requirements within the programs include an upper division course in Professional Writing (Basic Communication), upper-division courses in health care ethics and research (Critical Thinking), as well as demonstrating competence in the use of computer-based medical records and informatics systems (Information Management).

-- All programs are accredited by external agencies that prescribe the majority, in some cases all, of the curriculum.
+- Programs are accredited by external agencies that prescribe the majority, in some cases all, of the curriculum.
 Requiring additional courses in these upper-division curricula would increase students' time-to-degree.

 What Does This Mean to Prospective Students?

-If a student completes all courses required for admission to a baccalaureate program in the College of Health Professions or the College of Nursing, they will have completed all of the SUNY Gen Ed Requirements by the time they graduate from Upstate.
+If a student completes all courses required for admission to a baccalaureate program in the College of Health Professions or the College of Nursing, they will have completed all of the SUNY and Middle States Gen Ed Requirements by the time they graduate from Upstate.